 Petergof (or Peterhof – Dutch for “Peter’s court”) was conceived by Peter The Great in 1714.
-According to Peter’s plan, this country’s residence should not give in to famous Versailles in France by its luxury and beauty.
-The general concept of planning of parks, main palace and fountains were invented by the king himself (there preserved his drawings and document notes).
+According to Peter’s plan, this country’s residence should not give in to the famous Versailles in France by its luxury and beauty.
+The general concept of planning of parks, the main palace, and fountains was invented by the king himself (there preserved his drawings and document notes).
 Peterhof’s grand opening was held already in 1723 and it quickly gained the fame of one of the most beautiful park-palace ensembles in Europe.

 Nevertheless, Peterhof has a difficult destiny.
 After Peter’s death, Peterhof was consigned to oblivion for several years and only in 1730, started a new 10-year construction phase.
-The ensemble was very hurt during the World War II: Nazi troops cut down trees, made dugouts, pillboxes, and trenches in parks, blew up and burned The Grand Palace, taken out statues and thousands of museum’s values to Germany and so on.
-After the war, by the enormous efforts of sappers and, later, restorers and simple Leningrad inhabitants, parks and palaces were turned into its current view.
+The ensemble was very hurt during World War II: Nazi troops cut down trees, made dugouts, pillboxes, and trenches in parks, blew up and burned The Grand Palace, taken out statues and thousands of museum’s values to Germany, and so on.
+After the war, by the enormous efforts of sappers and, later, restorers and simple Leningrad inhabitants, parks and palaces were turned into their current view.

 At the same time, on these images, I wanted to show Peterhof like he is waking up after a long winter dream and bad weather, shaking off his memories about the experienced hardships and setting his “face” to the first warmth and sunlight.